Thinking of learning soprano saxophone? Here are 3 reasons why it is tricky to play!

 The ligature I’m using is a Silverstein Hexa ligature, and it’s fantastic.
 Now I’ve been using Silverstein ligatures for years, and they really open up the sound for me.
 You might not be able to hear the difference, but when I’m playing with one, it makes the saxophone a lot more responsive.

 I think it’s a great combination with this mouthpiece and the reed.
 The reed I’m using is the Légère Signature, and I find a size 2 ¾ works well for me with this mouthpiece.

 Choosing a Soprano Saxophone Mouthpiece

-Finding the right mouthpiece for your soprano saxophone can be really tricky and I’ve been through quite a few.
+Finding the right mouthpiece for your soprano saxophone can be tricky, and I’ve been through quite a few.
 Let me show you what I’ve been using over the last few years.

 My Theo Wanne Gaia 2 mouthpiece has a tip opening of 8.
 It’s quite a big mouthpiece, but it is really lovely.

-I also have a Theo Wanne Durga 3 (also in a size 8).
+I also have a Theo Wanne Durga 3 (also in size 8).
 This is an amazing mouthpiece for a bright commercial sound.
-It sounds fantastic, but for me it’s sometimes it’s a little bit too bright.
+It sounds fantastic, but for me, sometimes it’s a little bit too bright.
 I want something that’s in the middle.

 3 Reasons Why Soprano Saxophone is Difficult